toradle/hedera_ai_agent/README.md

 Apache 2.0

 ## Credits
-Special thanks to the developer of the [Stripe Agent Toolkit](https://github.com/stripe/agent-toolkit) who provided the inspiration for the architecture and patterns used in this project.
+Special thanks to the developers of the [Stripe Agent Toolkit](https://github.com/stripe/agent-toolkit) who provided the inspiration for the architecture and patterns used in this project.